 Michael joined the Trust at the end of 2014.
-He has a wealth of local knowledge, being chairman of Ludham Parish Council, vice-chairman of the Broads Forum and he also sits on the Broads Local Access Forum.
+He has a wealth of local knowledge, having been chairman of Ludham Parish Council, vice-chairman of the Broads Forum and he also sits on the Broads Local Access Forum.
 He is chairman and founder trustee of the Womack Charitable Trust whose main purpose is to maintain and administer a substantial mooring facility in Ludham.
 Michael is a keen and active member of the Friends of How Hill.
 His wife, Jeanne, is secretary to the Friends of How Hill.

 Dr Keith Bacon

 Dr Bacon, a retired teacher, is a highly respected local historian.
-He lives locally in Catfield where he has chaired the Parish Council for many years.
+He lives locally in Catfield where he chaired the Parish Council for many years.
 Among many of his interests, he chairs the Broads Forum and is a member of the Local Access Forum.